JanneMattila/www/docs/_posts/2023-08-01-sharing-my-code-examples.markdown

 - [docs.microsoft.com/archive/blogs/jannemattila](https://docs.microsoft.com/en-us/archive/blogs/jannemattila/)

-I have always wanted share my code examples to make someone elses life a bit more easier.
+I have always wanted share my code examples to make someone else's life a bit more easier.

 I haven't been writing articles for a while, but I have been writing code examples and sharing them in GitHub.
 You can see my 150+ repositories from [here](https://github.com/JanneMattila?tab=repositories).

-I have been thinking that I should start writing articles again, just to be able share some background information behind the code examples.
+I have been thinking that I should start writing articles again, just to be able to share some background information behind the code examples.
 They don't necessarily need to be long articles, but just something to give some context for the code examples to make them more easily understandable.